After the various Backscatter, Bluewater photo, and other shops compact cameras reviews I thought of putting my 10 pence in as well.

 As our housing is rigid and not compressible this means that the ratio between temperature and pressure is constant.

-This also means that if the temperature increases because the camera warms up with use the pressure will drop, this could create a false positive.
+This also means that if the temperature increases because the camera warms up with use the vacuum will drop (pressure increases), this could create a false positive.

 I therefore performed the following steps